 Welfare & support

-The JCR have a student Welfare Committee, headed by two senior Welfare Officers (Male & Female) who have been elected by the student body.
-The Welfare Committee run regular drop-in sessions where you can go to talk to somebody in confidence, about anything – homesickness, friendship troubles, relationships, mental or sexual health – or just drop in for a chat and cup of tea!
-If the Welfare Officers feel you will benefit from additional support, they will direct you to the relevant member of staff at Collingwood.
-Postgraduates are welcome to use this service.
+The JCR have a student Welfare Committee, headed by two senior Welfare Officers (male & female) who have been elected by the student body.
+The Welfare Committee run regular drop-in sessions where you can go to talk to somebody in confidence, about anything – such as homesickness, friendship troubles, relationships, sexual health etc. – or just drop in for a chat and cup of tea!
+As with Personal Mentors, the Welfare Officers will assist you by signposting the relevant member of staff at Collingwood who can help you further.

-You are welcome to talk to the Student Support Administrator, Senior Tutor, or the Principal about any aspect of life that is bothering you.
+You are welcome to talk to the Student Support Administrator, Assistant Principal, or the Principal about any issue highlighted above.

-We also have a dedicted email account for Student Support.
+We also have a dedicated email account for Student Support.
 The email address is email@example.com.